 About the Fund

 The J.M.
-Kaplan Fund, 70 years old in 2015, has remained a strong, effective philanthropic organization over three generations—by no means a common success story among family foundations.
+Kaplan Fund has remained a strong, effective philanthropic organization over three generations—by no means a common success story among family foundations.
 The Fund has profited from unwavering family support, talented and devoted staff, and creative leadership in each of the three generations.
 And now, as the hundredth anniversary rises on the horizon, a fourth generation stands ready!

 THE FOUNDER: J.M.
 KAPLAN